GaetanCARRE/WebFortify/README.md

-# Project Name: Web Vulnerability Scanner
+# WebFortify: Web Vulnerability Scanner

-A comprehensive tool designed for automated scanning of the most known web vulnerabilities, including XSS, SQL injections, and command injections.
+A comprehensive tool designed for automated scanning of the most known web vulnerabilities, including XSS, SQL injections, web fuzzing and XSRF

 ## Table of Contents